VectorChat/chunking_subnet/docs/evaluation.md

         testChunks = smallChunks
 ```

 Then, to calculate the similarity score, the dot product of every possible pair of embeddings is calculated.
-For each pair that originated from the same chunk, the result is added to the score.
-For each pair originating from different chunks, the result is subtracted from the score.
+For each pair that originated from the same chunk, the result is added to the score (intrachunk similarity).
+For each pair originating from different chunks, the result is subtracted from the score (interchunk dissimilarity).

 ```python
     for i in range(len(testChunks) - 1):